On the correspondence between thermodynamics and inference: Results

 with parameters:

 subject to the constraint: $\inliner{\sum_I p_I = 1}$ and we apply improper prior $\varpi({\bm\theta}) = 1$.
+For simplicity, we analyze the smallest model with a singularity ($m=2$) to facilitate the numerical Bayesian marginalization.
 The exponential mixture model is singular since parameter $k_I$ is unidentifiable for $p_I=0$ and $p_1$ is unidentifiable for $k_1=k_2$.
-(See Eqn.~\ref{eqn:unident}.)
-For simplicity, we analyze the smallest model with a singularity ($m=2$) to facilitate the numerical Bayesian marginalization.
+(See Eq.~\ref{eqn:unident}.)

 \textit{Analysis:} We compute the learning capacity at two locations in parameter manifold, at the singularity (${\bm \theta}_S$) and far from it (${\bm \theta}_R$):

 The learning capacity is computed numerically for $N=100$ observations with distribution $\inliner{T^N\sim q(\cdot|{\bm \theta})}$: